An administration order is a way to deal with debt if you have a county court or High Court judgment against you and you

 The debt must be less than £5,000.

-You make one payment a month to your local court.
+You make 1 payment a month to your local court.
 The court will divide this money between your creditors.

 The Money Advice Service has information on organisations that can advise you about whether an administration order is right for you.

 Get an administration order